War in the Middle East: what we know so far

 Meanwhile, the conflict between Israel and Iran has escalated sharply in recent years.
 In 2024, Iranian drones and missiles were fired directly at Israel, and Israeli strikes killed Iranian officers.
 Last year’s Twelve-Day War saw both parties exchange strikes across the region, with the US backing Israel.
 Nuclear facilities in Iran were destroyed, airbases were hit, and political assassinations took place before President Trump brokered a ceasefire.
 This all followed a decades-long proxy conflict spanning Lebanon, Syria, and the Occupied Palestinian Territories.

 The stated justification for this latest round of strikes differs depending on who is speaking.
-President Trump said publicly the goal was “to ensure that Iran does not obtain a nuclear weapon.”
+President Trump said publicly that the goal was “to ensure that Iran does not obtain a nuclear weapon.”
 But Secretary of State Marco Rubio has stated that the US acted as a pre-emptive measure in response to intelligence about an imminent Iranian attack.
-The contradiction between these two justifications — one about non-proliferation, one about self-defence — has significant implications for the legality and legitimacy of the strikes, and is likely to become a central line of political and legal scrutiny in the weeks ahead.

 What has happened across the region?

-The scale and speed of developments has been significant.
+The scale and speed of developments have been significant.
 Iran’s Supreme Leader, Ayatollah Ali Khamenei — who had ruled the country since 1989 — was killed in the strikes, along with many other senior officials.
-Former President Mahmoud Ahmadinejad also died on Sunday.

-Among the most alarming incidents: the Israeli Defence Forces struck a girls’ elementary school in Minab, killing 165 children and injuring dozens more — an act that has drawn widespread condemnation from humanitarian and child rights organisations.
+Among the most alarming incidents: a girls’ elementary school was struck by a bomb in Minab, killing 165 children and injuring dozens more — an act that has drawn widespread condemnation from humanitarian and child rights organisations.

-Iran has responded by launching missiles and drones at targets across the region, including Israel, Bahrain, Kuwait, Qatar, the UAE, Jordan, Saudi Arabia, Cyprus — including a British airbase — and ships in the Strait of Hormuz.
+Iran has responded by launching missiles and drones at targets across the region, including Israel, Bahrain, Kuwait, Qatar, the UAE, Jordan, Saudi Arabia and ships in the Strait of Hormuz.
 In Lebanon, Israeli strikes responding to Hezbollah attacks killed 31 people in Beirut, and there are now reports that Israeli troops have entered southern Lebanon.

 Hundreds of thousands of travellers have been left stranded across the region with almost all commercial flights grounded.
 President Trump has proceeded without congressional approval, prompting lawmakers to attempt to curb his powers.
 He has suggested the conflict could last “four or five weeks” but that the US was prepared for it to go “far longer.”